 A Daycare Facility's Legal Responsibilities

-The Americans With Disabilities Act requires that daycare centers try to include children with physical disabilities or other special needs.
+The Americans with Disabilities Act requires that daycare centers try to include children with physical disabilities or other special needs.
 Parents have a right to request that reasonable accommodations be made for their children.
 These can include such things as an interpreter or large-print books.

 The daycare center must conduct an evaluation of your child to determine whether they can provide adequate care; they cannot simply refuse based on a disability.
 The only reasons a daycare center can refuse your child is if the accommodation requires a major change, such as having to hire additional staff, or if your child’s presence at the center poses a risk to other kids.

-Damages You Might Be Able to Recover
+Damages You Might Be Able to Recover if Your Child Was Hurt at Daycare

 If your child suffers an injury because of the daycare’s neglect, you need to speak with an attorney about your rights and those of your child.
-In addition to filing a complaint with the state, you may hold the facility legally liable for any injuries your child suffered.
+In addition to filing a report with the state, you may hold the facility legally liable for any injuries your child suffered.

 - Medical treatment costs that are related to the daycare neglect